MontrealAI/AGI-Alpha-Node-v0/README.md

 **AGI Alpha Node v0** metabolizes heterogeneous agentic labor into verifiable α‑Work Units (α‑WU) and Synthetic Labor Units (SLU), rebalances the Global Synthetic Labor Index (GSLI), exposes audited read‑only REST telemetry, and routes the `$AGIALPHA` treasury (token: `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals) under complete owner command.
 Every dial can be paused, rerouted, or retuned without redeploying, delivering a production-grade intelligence core built to bend markets.

+This runtime is engineered as the operator-owned intelligence engine capable of redirecting economic gravity—the same class of system that could upend traditional market structures—while still keeping the owner in full command of every parameter, pause switch, and emission lever.

 ## Why operators deploy this node

 - **Owner-first controls**: Pause/unpause, rotate validators, retune emissions, and update metadata through `AlphaNodeManager.sol` without redeploying the network substrate.【F:contracts/AlphaNodeManager.sol†L1-L120】